KurinAlex/SocialMediaAnalysisService/README.md

     min_published_date: date,
     max_items: int) -> list[FeedEntry]
 ```

-that are used for retrieving data for NLP analysis and RSS Feed accordingly.

 This provides a great flexibility for user to implement their own data providers for their needs.